mabdn/fprime-spaceposts/README.md

 In fact, SpacePosts are not only a theoretical concept but they are being realized in the form of the **[MEMESat-1](https://doi.org/10.1109/AERO55745.2023.10116009)** CubeSat satellite at the **[University of Georgia's Small Satellite Research Laboratory](https://letsgo2space.com/talk-to-satellites/).**

 MEMESat-1 is set to be launched into space in cooperation with NASA in Q2-2024.
-It is build for a [nonprofit organization](https://letsgo2space.com/memesatellite-1/) which will use the satellite in education workshops for high school students.
+It is built for a [nonprofit organization](https://letsgo2space.com/memesatellite-1/) that will use the satellite in education workshops for high school students.

 This repository spotlights how I contributed to MEMESat-1 by developing the entire satellite-side software system for SpacePosts on MEMESat-1.
 I defined, designed, implemented, and tested this software as one part of my work during a 7-week full-time (40h/week) position as a Flight Software Engineer in the Command & Data Handling (CDH) team.